Osteoarthritis Myths Busted

 “Cracking your knuckles gives you arthritis.”

 Sound familiar?
 While you may have taken one or more of these statements as fact, they are actually MYTHS.
-We spoke to Dr Wendy Holden, Arthritis Action’s Medical Advisor and Consultant Rheumatologist, to find out more.
+We spoke to Arthritis Action to find out more.

 Only old people get arthritis

 Did you know that 8.75 million people aged 4 and over have sought treatment for osteoarthritis?
 Arthritis is associated with the elderly, but the truth is a little more complex than that.